ashikplus/docu-vault-microservices/README.md

-from pathlib import Path

-# Content of the updated README file
-readme_content = """
 # 📦 Microservices-based Excel Importer System

 This project is a **Spring Boot Microservices Architecture** for securely importing Excel files from AWS S3 into a MySQL database using **Spring Batch**, with full support for **JWT-based authentication**, **API Gateway**, **Service Discovery**, and more.